sparkfish/glyphcast/README.md

 Glyphcast is an alchemical webservice that transmutes your DOCX and SVG files into beautiful PDFs.
 Harnessing the power of [CairoSVG](https://cairosvg.org/) and [unoconv](https://github.com/unoconv/unoconv),  Glyphcast is optimized for blazing-fast in-memory conversion of small files (think <100mb).

+Glyphcast currently supports conversions from SVG, DOCX, and HTML files to PDF.

 See [client.py](https://github.com/team-sparkfish/svg-to-pdf-service/blob/dev/client.py) for example client usage, or see the examples using [HTTPie](https://httpie.org/) and [cURL](https://curl.haxx.se/) below.

 **HTTPie**